-The chart below shows the relationship between the average incurred and net premium per \$100 of payroll over the last 11 program years.
-The total incurred has decreased since a high of \$3.25 in FY 12/13, while the net premium has also decreased from \$8.77 to as low as \$4.63.
-So while the current environment is driving rates higher, they still compare favorably to rates in prior years.
+The chart below shows the relationship between the gross and net liability rate per \$100 of payroll over the last 10 program years.
+The gross rate held steady below \$6.38 from 15-16 to 20-21 while the net rate dipped to \$4.63 in 18-19.
+Since then, rates have steadily increased as claim settlements and jury verdicts have grown due to "social inflation" and the market for reinsurance has changed dramatically.
 The goal is to maintain steady rates to cover the years in which incurred losses are greater than predicted in the premium funding.